-Management Insue Objectives / Targets Actions Performance Measure Prierry Leases and Use Agreements Ensure that use agreements meet legislative requirements, (including biodiversity protection), adhere to planning environmental protaction controls, cater for community needs, and are consistent with Council's objectives.
-Grant leeses, licences and other estates in accordance with the Local Government Act 1993, Crown Land Management Act 2016 and this Generic Plan of Management.
-Expressly authorise Council to enter into leases, licences, permits and other estates for use of Natural Areas by the community, individuals, schools and commercial organisations as well as individuals providing facilities and services for public use All licence and use egreements comply with legislation and Council policy Q Assess and grant applications for leases, licences, permits and other estates in consideration of the core objectives for Community and Crown land classified as Natural Areas, the public interest, impacts to the land and adjoining land use and Council's planning and regulatory requirements. o
+Management Issue Objectives / Targets Actions Performance Measure Priority Leases and Use Agreements Ensure that use agreements meet legislative requirements, (including biodiversity protection), adhere to planning environmental protection controls, cater for community needs, and are consistent with Council's objectives.
+Grant leases, licences and other estates in accordance with the Local Government Act 1993, Crown Land Management Act 2016 and this Generic Plan of Management.
+Expressly authorise Council to enter into leases, licences, permits and other estates for use of Natural Areas by the community, individuals, schools and commercial organisations as well as individuals providing facilities and services for public use.
+All licence and use agreements comply with legislation and Council policy Ο Assess and grant applications for leases, licences, permits and other estates in consideration of the core objectives for Community and Crown land classified as Natural Areas, the public interest, impacts to the land and adjoining land use and Council's planning and regulatory requirements. Ο

-Objectives / Targets Actions Performance Measure Priority This plan expressly authorises the granting of - licences for periods of up to 3 years, temporary licences (up to 12 months duration), and once-off or set (short) duration activity or event permits, and other estates/approvals (excluding leases) - for educational, scientific, community, social, recreational or park management activities (such as fire management or seed collection).
-Licences and permits will not be granted for activities that: may have a negative impact on natural areas, on endangered ecological communities or threatened species; or have potential to threaten a species ability to exist or expand within the area proposed for use; or 0 are inconsistent with, or have unacceptable effects on an area's values; or exclude or unduly disadvantage other users, or are likely to impelr an area's reasonable enjoyment by others; or place excessive demands on Park management.
+Management Issue Objectives / Targets Actions Performance Measure Priority This plan expressly authorises the granting of - licences for periods of up to 3 years, temporary licences (up to 12 months duration), and once-off or set (short) duration activity or event permits, and other estates/approvals (excluding leases) - for educational, scientific, community, social, recreational or park management activities (such as fire management or seed collection).
+Licences and permits will not be granted for activities that: may have a negative impact on natural areas, on endangered ecological communities or threatened species; or have potential to threaten a species ability to exist or expand within the area proposed for use; or 0 are inconsistent with, or have unacceptable effects on an area's values; or exclude or unduly disadvantage other users, or are likely to impair an area's reasonable enjoyment by others; or place excessive demands on Park management.
 In addition, licences and permits will only be granted for activities that are consistent with the management intent, objectives and uses of the Natural Area within which the activity will operate/occur.
-0 Licences will only be issued for commercial activities where these are: Consistent with, or ancillary to, a Natural Area categorisation (and any additional reservation purpose); and do not involve the erection of any building or other substantial structure, or permanent advertising that detracts from the visual qualities of the area.
-0 consistent with, or ancillary to, a Natural Area categorisation (and any additional reservation purpose); and do not involve the erection of any building or other substantial structure, or permanent advertising that detracts from the visual qualities of the consistent with, or ancillary to, a Natural Area categorisation (and any additional reservation purpose); and do not involve the erection of any building or other substantial structure, or permanent advertising that detracts from the visual qualities of the
+0 Licences will only be issued for commercial activities where these are: consistent with, or ancillary to, a Natural Area categorisation (and any additional reservation purpose); and do not involve the erection of any building or other substantial structure, or permanent advertising that detracts from the visual qualities of the area.
+0